Home

 In the late '80s, singer Lee Dorrian left noiseniks Napalm Death to pursue a more Sabbath-orientated direction.
 It has to be said that in this he's been a roaring success; Cathedral are more Sabbath than Sabbath.
 The same grinding, downtuned guitars, riff-based epics, silly titles and even sillier lyrics, not to mention some outrageously Iommi-like lead work from Garry Jennings.
 In fact, Tony Iommi was so impressed by their near-pastiche that he even guested on Utopian Blaster from The Carnival Bizarre.

 Cathedral sit fairly and squarely in the 'doom' camp, as against 'death', 'black' or any other variety of grindingly slow demonic metal.
 Their sleeve notes frequently have lengthy 'influences' lists including just about any obscure early-'70s progressive outfit you may care to name, including such Mellotron-masters as Spring, Fantasy, Sandrose and Czar.
-Hardly unsurprisingly, after a couple of albums Cathedral decided to enter the murky world of the Mellotron user, and stuck some on their Statik Majik EP; lead track Midnight Mountain was from the previous year's The Ethereal Mirror album, so they must have discovered the 'Tron in the intervening months.
-Cosmic Funeral (Oh, please!) only manages a few heavily-phased notes, but the 22-minute Voyage Of The Homeless Sapien is smothered in it.
-I wouldn't say their Mellotron use was exactly innovative, or even particularly well-played or arranged, but it certainly adds to the track's appeal and is actually well worth hearing.
+Hardly unsurprisingly, after a couple of albums Cathedral decided to enter the murky world of the Mellotron user and stuck some on their Statik Majik EP; lead track Midnight Mountain was from the previous year's The Ethereal Mirror album, so they must have discovered the Mellotron in the intervening months.
+Cosmic Funeral (Oh, please!) only manages a few heavily-phased notes, but the twenty-two-minute Voyage Of The Homeless Sapien is smothered in it.
+I wouldn't say their Mellotron use was exactly innovative, or even particularly well-played or arranged, but it certainly adds to the track's appeal.

 albums